 Olaplex No. 1 and 2 are in-salon treatments only.
 No. 1 is added to the colour, which is then applied to the hair.
 No. 2 is applied after colour.
 Olaplex No. 3 is the less potent, home-version of No. 2.
 This bond-building and repairing treatment helps to prevent and repair damage, and minimise breakage and split ends.
 Olaplex is pricey, but it’s worth it.
 This small bottle should last 6-8 treatments, depending on the length and thickness of your hair.

 Olaplex is not a deep conditioning treatment!

-Olaplex No. 0 is an intensive bond building hair treatment that acts as a primer, or booster, for No. 3.
+Olaplex No. 0 is an intensive bond building hair treatment that you can use at home and acts as a primer/booster for No. 3.
 Amplifying the effects and results of both treatments to rebuild the bonds in the hair, repair damage, prevent breakage and split ends, strengthen and protect the hair.
-Don’t forget to use code CURLMAVEN for 20% off at LOOKFANTASTIC.
-And they also do FREE worldwide shipping!

 How to use Olaplex at home

 Apply a small amount of Olaplex No. 0 to cleansed, wet hair and leave in for 10 mins.
 Then apply a small amount of Olaplex No. 3 directly on top of the No. 0 and leave on for a further 20-60 mins.
 Rinse out fully, then condition and style as normal.
 Laura recommended I do this every wash day, which is twice a week for me, for the first month after colouring.
 Then reduce it to once a week after that.